rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 3. Follow the steps in the documentation to add the generated framework to your project.

 **Cocoapods**

 ReactiveCocoa doesn't offer direct support to CocoaPods but there are some unofficial [.podspec](https://github.com/CocoaPods/Specs/tree/master/Specs/ReactiveCocoa) moving around to use them with CocoaPods.
-These `.podspec` are inclucde in the list of CocoaPods so  you can use them directly in your **Podfile**:
+These `.podspec` are include in the list of CocoaPods so  you can use them directly in your **Podfile**:

 1. Edit or create the file **Podfile**.
-If you haven't used CocoaPods before, in this [link]() you'll find more information about the file structure.
+If you haven't used CocoaPods before, in this [link](https://cocoapods.org) you'll find more information about the file structure.
 2. Add the line that specify the pod of ReactiveCocoa `pod ReactiveCocoa`
 3. Execute the command `pod install` to integrate ReactiveCocoa
 4. Remember opening the project using the file `.xcworkspace`